soypat/go-maquina/README.md

 # go-maquina

-Create finite-state machines in Go delightfully.
+Create finite-state machines in Go delightfully simple.
 Inspired by [stateless](https://github.com/qmuntal/stateless).

+If you wish to build state machines that are extremely maintainable and stand the test of time you have come to the right place.

+## Highlights
+- Labelled everything: Label your states, triggers, guard clauses and callbacks so that...
+- You can visualize state machines as a DOT generated graph.
+See examples below!

 _Maquina_ is the spanish word for machine.
 It is pronounced maa-kee-nuh, much like _machina_ from the Latin calque [_deus-ex-machina_](https://en.wikipedia.org/wiki/Deus_ex_machina).